 We have a comprehensive Equality and Diversity Policy which applies to clients, members of Chambers and members of staff, pupils, mini-pupils, pupillage and tenancy applicants, job applicants, contract workers, agency workers, trainee workers and students on work experience or placements, volunteer workers, former members of Chambers and former members of staff.
 It sets out the policies which we have adopted in order to comply with the obligations imposed upon us by law, the Bar Code of Conduct and the Attorney General’s Equality and Diversity Expectations Statement.

 All members of Chambers and members of staff receive regular equality and diversity training and, additional relevant training is provided to members of Chambers and staff who are involved in recruitment.

 We have a parenthood leave policy which gives rent and expenses free periods to primary and secondary carers.
 We also support flexible working.
 We have a Fair Access to Work Committee which monitors the allocation of work between members of Chambers.

 A number of members of Chambers are actively involved with the Social Mobility Foundation, both as e-mentors and in hosting SMF candidates for placements.

 Chambers has eight Equality and Diversity Officers.
-They are currently Paul Mitchell KC, Helen Evans KC, Stephen Innes, Shail Patel, Lucy Colter, Marie-Claire O’Kane, Mark Cullen, Diarmuid Laffan, Seohyung Kim, and Carola Binney.
+They are currently Paul Mitchell KC, Helen Evans KC, Stephen Innes, Shail Patel, Lucy Colter, Marie-Claire O’Kane, Diarmuid Laffan, and Carola Binney.
 Together with other appropriate members of Chambers, the Equality and Diversity Officers monitor the effective implementation of the Equality and Diversity Policy and regularly review its effectiveness.
 Chambers’ Diversity Data Officer is Richard Liddell.